A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: Appendix. Existence and uniqueness of free-path solutions

+It is clear that $\X$ solves \eqref{integro} if and only if $s_{0}(t):=x(t)$ solves \eqref{s0app}.
 We first extend $K$ and $\alpha$ outside $\left[0,L\right]\times\left[0,\infty\right)$ while keeping their regularity properties.
 Then we consider the Cauchy problem for (\ref{integro}) with initial conditions $\X(0)=\X_{0}$ and no extra assumption on the solutions besides differentiability.
 The problem can be easily proved to be equivalent to that of the existence of a fixed-point for the operator $C$ defined as

 We restrict the operator $C$ to the space $B_{\X_{0}}^{M,T}$ of continuous vector valued functions $t \mapsto \X(t)$ defined on the interval $t\in\left[0,T\right]$ and such that